monicahq/monica/readme.md

 If you don't want to use Docker, the best way to setup the project locally is to use [Homestead](https://laravel.com/docs/5.3/homestead).
-This is what is used to develop MonicaHQ and will provide a common base for everyone who wants to contribute to the project.
+This is what is used to develop Monica and will provide a common base for everyone who wants to contribute to the project.
 Once Homestead is installed, you can pull the repository and start setup MonicaHQ.